 [Author’s note, May 8, 2020: According to the website VanyaLand.com, Tupelo Music Hall plans to re-open this summer as a drive-in music venue.
 According to the article, attendees’ cars will park in every other space to maintain social distancing guidelines, and the first show since suspending standard operations will occur on May 16.
 The audience will be limited to 75 cars per show.
 To learn more about Tupelo Music Hall, continue reading our feature below.]

-Beloved New Hampshire Music Venue Retains Intimate Feel in New, Larger Location.
+Beloved New Hampshire Music Venue Retains Intimate Feel.

 When Scott Hayward was thinking of opening Tupelo Music Hall in 2004, people in the live music world told him he was making a mistake.
 At the time, the traditional model was to put live music into distinct categories.
 There were jazz clubs, rock clubs and folk clubs, but not places for acts from different genres whose only connection was excellent musicianship.

 Twelve years later, it was clear that Tupelo Music Hall had outgrown its location in Londonderry, N.H.
 After hosting its final show on March 12, it reopened a week later in Hayward’s hometown of Derry.
 The new venue is over twice as big, holding about 670 seats, compared to 240 previously.
 Parking is much easier, and there are other added amenities, including improved air conditioning and a large area for artist meet and greets.

 In its first week, the new A Street location hosted four sold-out shows.
 Hayward reports local restaurants have seen an uptick in business, a good sign for the neighborhood.
 “You learn a lot when he you expand,” he says.
 In just a few weeks, he has already remodeled the bar.
 This is an unfamiliar aspect of the business to him.
 The hall now sells liquor, to the satisfaction of thirsty music fans.